How Much Gap Is Accepted For Study In Australia

 A stronger explanation would be:

 “After completing higher secondary education, I worked in my family’s retail business while preparing for English language testing and saving for overseas study.
-That experience helped me understand customer service, stock management and basic business operations.
-I now want to study a Bachelor of Business in Australia because the course will help me build formal knowledge in accounting, marketing and management, which directly supports my long-term plan to work in business development.”
+That experience helped me understand customer service, stock management, and basic business operations.
+I now want to study a Bachelor of Business in Australia because the course will help me build formal knowledge in accounting, marketing, and management, which directly supports my long-term plan to work in business development.”

 Should Your University SOP and Visa Explanation Be Different?

-The core explanation should stay the same.
+The core story should stay the same.

-Your university SOP may focus more on academic readiness, course interest and career goals.
-Your visa explanation may place more emphasis on Genuine Student requirements, financial capacity and why studying in Australia makes sense.
-The framing can differ slightly, but the facts must not change.
+Your university SOP may focus more on academic readiness, course interest, and career goals.
+Your visa explanation may focus more on Genuine Student requirements, financial capacity, and why studying in Australia makes sense.

 How to Make a Long Study Gap Look Stronger